RekkasGit/Disruptor3-Net/README.md

 /********IMPORTANT**************
 If you do a next, you *MUST* do a publish.
 Period.
-You can do a try/finally but there are some pretty heafty performance penalities on it try/catch is better performance.  and you can set the object to be skipped such as a boolean flag on the object itself to tell the event to be skipped.
+You can do a try/finally but there are some pretty heafty performance penalities on it try/catch is better performance.
+Note, you can set the object to be skipped such as a boolean flag on the object itself to tell the event to be skipped.
 */